Last Updated on October 6, 2022 by Editorial Team

 The first five years of a child’s life are critical.
 It is during this time that 90% of brain development takes place.
 Thus, it’s essential to habituate them to activities that add to their growth.
 Reading can be a beneficial ritual, and starting early is always a good thing.

 The act of reading has several educational as well as social benefits.
 As a part of the daily routine, it can help your child in several ways.

 - Boosts imagination – One of the significant advantages of reading is opening a window for the child.
 They learn to imagine and consequently also become creative.

 - Better Cognitive Development – For the overall development of a child, sharp cognitive skills are a prerequisite.
 These include the ability to think, understand, learn and remember information.

 - Enhances Language skills – Reading to children can help them understand the language better.
 They get exposed to new words and novel expressions.

 - Helps with concentration – Storytelling is the best way to catch a child’s attention.
 Expressive narration can help them concentrate better, a skill that is crucial for success in life.

 - Builds a love for reading – Books make our lives better.
 Reading can be therapeutic and a great habit in life.
-When a child gets habituated with reading from an early age, possibilities are, they might get a lifelong ritual which is extremely useful.
+When a child gets habituated to reading from an early age, possibilities are, they might get a lifelong ritual that is extremely useful.

 - Creates a bond – Reading to or with your toddler can help them bond with you better.
 In a busy world, parents often miss out on quality time with their children.
 However, a daily custom of reading can enable you to spend some time with them and that too in a productive and fun way.